- Review of: Wealthsimple

 - Published on:

 Wealthsimple is a solid addition to the current slate of robo-advisors available.
 The service offers a socially responsible investment option, as well as assistance from a live representative.
-However, compared other firms, Wealthsimple's fees are on the high side for beginning investors.
+However, compared to other firms their fees are on the high side.

 Wealthsimple is an automated investing service — or robo-advisor — and the largest such service in Canada.
 It was launched in Canada in 2014 and just made available to U.S. clients on Jan.
 31, after six months of beta testing.
 The company is based in Toronto, with offices in New York and London.
 The company has more than 20,000 clients and over $750 million in assets under management.